zachdrummond/cli-nodejs/packages/taskhub/README.md

 - List all tasks that are in progress
 - List all the commands to use the app

+## Installation and Usage
+- Add a task
+- Update a task
+- Mark a task as in progress
+- Mark a task as done
+- List all tasks
+- Delete a task

 ## Tools
 - [Node.js](https://nodejs.org/en)
 - [CLI Table](https://www.npmjs.com/package/cli-table)